 Fighting the wiggles is equivalent to trying to prevent the tide from coming in.
 You might eventually be able to do it, but you will feel exhausted.

 I usually let our girls take movement breaks after every subject and I try not to fuss too much if they wiggle around during homework.
-I also provide fidget toys, but sometimes they cause too much of a distraction so we have to put them away.
+I also provide non-distracting fidgets.

 I don’t know if every girl with ADHD is like this, but it is true in our family.
 We really like our routines.
 We like to plan our day and stick to it.